Do I need to take SAT Subject Tests?

 How to interpret your scores

-While students of varying caliber typically take the SAT I, the SAT II are mostly the domain of high achievers.
-Over 60% of SAT II: Subject Test takers are in the top 20% of their respective high school classes.
-The average Subject Test participant scored over a 600 on the reading, math, and writing section of their SAT I, over 100 points higher per section than the average student.
+While students of varying caliber typically take the SAT I, the SAT Subject Tests are mostly the domain of high achievers.
+Over 60% of SAT Subject Test takers are in the top 20% of their respective high school classes.
+The average Subject Test participant scored over a 600 on the reading, math, and writing section of their regular SAT, over 100 points higher per section than the average student.
 Keep this in mind when interpreting the percentile results of any Subject Test; you’re pitted against much stiffer competition.

 - If you plan on applying to highly selective colleges, there is a good chance that SAT Subject Tests will be required or recommended as part of the application process.